 Do you not like showing off your arms?
 Do you wear long sleeve shirts despite it being 90 degrees outside?
 Arms are a part of the body that tend to get shown off more than any other body part.
 So, it’s no wonder that the arms are also one part of the body that people are most self-conscious about.

 Arm contouring has become one of the most sought-after procedure in Dr. Michaels’ practice.
 Whether you have excess skin or stubborn fat deposits, Dr. Michaels can help you achieve optimal contour so you can feel comfortable and confident showing off your arms.

-Dr. Michaels has convenient locations in Fairfax, VA and North Bethesda, MD to meet your aesthetic needs.
+Dr. Michaels has convenient locations in Fairfax, VA and Rockville, MD to meet your aesthetic needs.
 Contact him today and a member of our staff will gladly get back to you to help you schedule a consultation.

 - 1 About Arm Lifts

 - 2 Quick Facts

 - 5 Good Candidates